 Each month, the Center highlights a different nonprofit by featuring it in the Center’s printed and electronic materials, providing a table in the courtyard for materials and conversation, and sharing information about the group during Center services.

 For more information about the program, or to get involved, contact Constance at 510) 547-1979 ext.
-1, or e-mail info@OaklandCSLorg.
-Please note that the application period for 2019 is now closed.
+1, or e-mail info@OaklandCSL.org.
+The deadline for 2020 Nonprofit Partner applications is August 16.

 2019 Non profit Partners

 Charlette Maxwell – Advocates of complementary integrative medicine since 1991, the Charlotte Maxwell Clinic (CMC) provides integrative cancer care, safety-net social services and health education to low-income women with cancer in the East Bay, all of which is free of charge. https://www.charlottemaxwell.org